EENI Global Business School.

 Economic integration of the Sinic Economic Area (economic organizations, free trade agreements...).

-1. Singapore and Vietnam are members of the Association of Southeast Asian Nations (ASEAN)
+1. Singapore and Vietnam are members of the ASEAN

-8. Other ASEAN trade agreements with Australia-New Zealand, Pakistan, Canada, India, European Union, Russia, United States.
+8. Other ASEAN trade agreements with Australia-New Zealand, Pakistan, Canada, India, the EU, Russia, U.S.

-7. China, South Korea, Hong Kong, Japan, Singapore, Taiwan and Vietnam are members of the Asia-Pacific Economic Cooperation (APEC) and the Pacific Economic Cooperation Council (PEEC);
+7. China, South Korea, Hong Kong, Japan, Singapore, Taiwan and Vietnam are members of the APEC and the PEEC

-8. China, Vietnam and Korea are members of the Asia-Pacific Trade Agreement (APTA) and the Organization for Cooperation between Railways (OSJD);
+8. China, Vietnam and Korea are members of the Asia-Pacific Trade Agreement and the Organization for Cooperation between Railways (OSJD)

 Political-economic interactions of China with the other civilizations: